Students aged 16-18

 - Letter from local authority confirming CLA/ Care Leaver status

-- Letter confirming current receipt of Income Support or Universal Credit.
+- Letter confirming current receipt of Income Support or Universal Credit and tenancy agreement.

 The student may wish to be accompanied by a key worker or foster parent to support them during the discussion.
 Where the student does not nominate someone but the Student Financial Support team feels that the student would benefit from support they reserve the right to invite another member of staff from outside of the team to provide support.

 During the discussion the student will work with the Student Financial Support Officer to decide how to allocate the bursary; priority will be given to travel, food and materials for the course and where possible payments will be made directly from the College to service providers on the student’s behalf.